Americans’ Strong Misconceptions On PTSD Revealed

 On behalf of the Cohen Veterans Network, The Harris Poll conducted 523 online interviews among frontline healthcare providers and first responders nationally and in New York City from May 19 – 28, 2020.
 Combined with the national sample, an oversample yielded a total of 153 of New York City uniformed frontline workers.
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.

-The pulse study comes as a followup to the 2018 America’s Mental Health Study done in collaboration between CVN and the National Council on Behavioral Health.
+These pulse surveys come as followups to the 2018 America’s Mental Health Study done in collaboration between CVN and the National Council on Behavioral Health.
 That study revealed American mental health services are insufficient, and despite high demand, the root of the problem is lack of access – or the ability to find care.

 – National Veterans Crisis Hotline: (800) 273-8255, push 1